Shoisk/writeups/80s-commitment/80s-commitment.md

 ```

-The most important things to realize here, is that the video identifiers are converted to integers in the function `commit_id` and are then encrypted using ElGamal
+The most important things to realize here, is that the video identifiers are converted to integers in the function `commit_id` and are then encrypted using ElGamal.

 # On ElGamal